Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
   Click this button to close the *Edit package type* view and return to the list of package types.
 All changes are rejected.

-- Actindo Basic
+- *Channel*
-  Click the drop-down list and select ...
+  Click the drop-down list to select the channel.
+All available  are displayed in the drop-down list.
+By default, the Actindo Basic channel is preselected.

 [comment]: <> (Nicht in NoE test account, nur in Sandbox.
-Was ist das?)
+Stimmt das so?)

-- Language
+- *Language*
   Click the drop-down list and select a different language in which the fields are displayed.
 All available languages are displayed.

 [comment]: <> (Is that right? -> language question = PIM/DataHub question, aber mehr Spachen verfügbar.
 Wieso?
 In Sandbox nur Englisch und Deutsch.
 Standard?)